 Lights added to your umbrella.

-As we discussed in our guide to the best patio umbrella lights, strand lights, disc lights, and lanterns can all make an attractive addition to your outdoor space while proving to be a welcome source of light on those evenings when your usual outdoor lights aren’t enough.
+As we discussed in our guide to the best patio umbrella lights, strand lights, disc lights, and lanterns can all make an attractive addition to your outdoor space while proving to be a welcome source of light on those evenings when your usual outdoor lights aren’t enough in your patio design ideas.

 7: Add Lanterns for a Rustic Vibe

-Consider adding a rustic touch by including lanterns to compliment your outdoor patio area.
+Consider adding a rustic touch by including lanterns to compliment your outdoor patio area in your patio design ideas.

 Speaking of lanterns, you can do much more with them than simply hanging them from your patio umbrella.